sharetribe/flex-docs/src/docs/guides/01-how-to-customize-ftw/index.md

 There are many things that you should change in the default template, and many more that you can change.
 Read [more about FTW](/references/ftw/) and check the [Customization checklist](https://github.com/sharetribe/flex-template-web/blob/master/docs/customization-checklist.md) documentation too before publishing your site.
+See also [all our guides](/guides/) for instructions for specific customizations.